The Priceless Call-to-Action

 Jakob Nielson, Web Usability Expert

 Think of your own online experiences.
-Have you ever visited a website, were interested in what you saw and wondered “How much is this going to cost me?”
+Have you ever visited a website, were interested in what you saw and were curious, “How much is this going to cost me?”
 Since there was no easy option to find out, you left.
 You didn’t contact sales.
 That company may have lost your business, and the money spent getting you there in the first place, without even knowing it.

 1) “It’s not done in our industry”